 Why I’m in love with cold oven bread baking

 I’m a casual sourdough baker.
 I don’t follow much of a schedule, and much prefer to just pop on a loaf every other weekend when time allows and we’re all at home to eat it.
 Lately, I’ve become quite laid back with my sourdough.
 Not feeding my starter religiously, more in the lead up to baking, rather than every day at precisely the same time.
 And do you know what?
 My starter is thriving!
 This leads me to another discovery… Cold oven bread baking.
 It’s a revelation!
-Now if you haven’t yet tried making sourdough but want to give it a try, you’ll need to start with a starter.
-You’ll find all the details here.
+Now if you haven’t yet tried making sourdough but want to give it a try, you’ll need to start with a bread starter.

 I first heard about cold oven bread baking from the Sourdough guru Elaine Boddy.
 If you are a sourdough baker and you don’t follow Elaine’s Insta, I’m giving you total permission to pop over there now.
 A self-taught baker, Elaine makes sourdough simple.
 Just what I like!
 Cold oven bread baking is the idea that you don’t need to preheat your oven when baking sourdough.
 Just pop the dough into an enamel, clay, or cast iron pot, pop on the lid, and bake away.
 For a no-fuss baker like myself, this method suits me to a tea!

 Now if you’ve followed me for a while you’ll know that cast iron cooking is my love, so of course, that’s what I’m using.
 For reference, I’m currently using this 26cm Chasseur French oven below for my bread baking.

 For a Sunday lunch loaf, I give my starter a good feed on a Friday or Saturday morning before I head to work.
 By the time I get home, it’s doubled in size and it’s good to go.
 And yes, Saturday night baking… that is how I roll!